-- To acquaint the student with the concepts in ordinary differential equations and vector calculus. - To acquaint the student with the techniques in the theory of analytic functions and complex integration.
+- To acquaint the student with the concepts in ordinary differential equations and vector calculus. - To acquaint the student with the techniques in the theory of analytic functions and complex integration. - Above topics are most important in connection with practical engineering problems.

-UNIT-I: Ordinary Differential Equations
+UNIT I: Ordinary Differential Equations